By Lyndsey Hafer-Williams

 Why does the distinction matter?

-In fact, extreme weather like the world is currently experiencing, be it freezing cold, harsh heat, flooding, or massive hurricanes is the proof that -over time, our planet is warming up to the point of extinction.
+In fact, extreme weather like the world is currently experiencing, be it freezing cold, harsh heat, flooding, or massive hurricanes is the proof that over time, our planet is warming to the point of extinction.

 These extreme temperatures, be it frigid cold or fiercely hot, are weather, but our weather is being affected by climate change.

-There was a significant (and terrifying!) study that was published by the United Nations Environmental Program (UNEP) Millennium Ecosystem Assessment Report for 2018.
-It chronicles, in severe detail, the past 50 years of ecosystem deterioration and describes the difficulties that we face in the not-too-distant future.
+There was a significant study that was published by the United Nations Environmental Program (UNEP) Millennium Ecosystem Assessment Report for 2018.
+It chronicles, in detail, the past 50 years of ecosystem deterioration and describes the difficulties that we face in the not-too-distant future.